 How to Go There

-MRT blue ligne Sanam Chai station is close to the Wat Pho
+MRT blue ligne Sanam Chai station is close to Museum Siam, exit 1, and the Wat Pho

 Express boat Tha Chang pier 9, small riverside market